-Campton High School, located in Campton, Kentucky, was opened in 1942.
-It was the first publicly funded high school in Wolfe County, constructed during the Great Depression with funding from the Federal Works Project Administration (WPA).
+Campton High School was located in Campton, Kentucky.
+Opened in 1942,1 the facility was the first publicly funded high school in Wolfe County and was constructed during the Great Depression with funding from the Federal Works Project Administration (WPA).

-Campton High School became the Wolfe County High School when the adjoining school systems were consolidated in the 1950s.
-A new Wolfe County High School opened down the street in 1968 and the existing facility became known as the Wolfe County Elementary and Middle School.
+Campton High School became the Wolfe County High School when the adjoining school systems were consolidated in the 1950′s.
+A new Wolfe County High School opened elsewhere in 1968 and the existing facility became known as the Wolfe County Elementary and Middle School.
 Grades one through eight attended the school until 1991, when a new middle school opened.
-From that time until 2005, the school was known as the Campton Elementary School.
+From that time until 2005, the school was known as the Campton Elementary School.1 2

 - Status: Being Redeveloped

 - Tour Southeast Kentucky signage.